DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 ## Operating systems
 - Manjaro ARM with Plasma Mobile is officially supported and recommended due to Plasma being Qt-based.
-- I'd like to also support postmarketOS, but it hasn't been tested there yet.
+- Also works nicely on postmarketOS in my testing.
 - DanctNIX's Arch Linux ARM should also work due to being semi-upstream from Manjaro ARM (I don't know whether Manjaro ARM uses the regular ALARM or the DanctNIX one), but I haven't tested the Plasma Mobile image with this yet.
 - Windows support is limited to debugging and you'll have to manually change paths in the code for it to work in case you don't use the same paths I do.
 Perhaps I should add the sample .desktop files to the repo so things work.
+Actually, as of May 2023, I'm mainly developing this in Fedora KDE, so Windows support is kinda not much of a thing anymore.

 ## Disk space
 - On Manjaro ARM with Plasma Mobile